NASA ASTRONAUT—DONALD PETTIT

-Don Pettit: So if you have a bowl of soup, which you don't really have a bowl of soup for the same reason you can't have a cup of coffee; the vapors.
-You know the warm vapors rise and where do they rise into?
-They rise into your nose, it's almost like your nose was strategically placed above your mouth so that it could smell the food your eating right? [crosstalk] And so none of that works the way that we are used to being creatures of planet earth.
+Don Pettit: So if you have a bowl of soup, which you don't really have a bowl of soup for the same reason you can't have a cup of coffee—the vapors.
+You know, the warm vapors rise ,and where do they rise into?
+They rise into your nose.
+It's almost like your nose was strategically placed above your mouth so that it could smell the food you're eating, right? [crosstalk] And so none of that works the way that we are used to being creatures of planet Earth.

 Dustin: Wow, how weird.

-Don Pettit: So this is the first generation zero G coffee cup.
+Don Pettit: So this is the first generation Zero-G coffee cup.
 And I made this on space station.
-I made this from a piece of plastic that was able to snag from some of our procedures, and then the tape.
-This is special tape, it's kapton tape.
-And capped on is a fire retardant material where normal cellophane tape won't meet our fire codes, so we use kapton tape.
+I made this from a piece of plastic that I was able to snag from some of our procedures, and then the tape.
+This is special tape, it's Kapton tape.
+And Kapton is a fire-retardant material where normal cellophane tape won't meet our fire codes, so we use Kapton tape.
 I made this shape very specifically because of surface tension and contact wedding angle geometries needed to make the cup.

 Jeff: Wow, how much like ... how many iterations did you have to go through for it to actually work?
 Did you figure it out right away?
 Or did you have to keep—